John Ryan

 About

-John Ryan joined KUOW as its first full-time investigative reporter in 2009 and took on the environment beat in 2018.
+John Ryan joined KUOW as its first full-time investigative reporter in 2009 and became its environment reporter in 2018.
 He focuses on climate change, energy, and the ecosystems of the Puget Sound region.
 He has also investigated toxic air pollution, landslides, failed cleanups, and money in politics for KUOW.

-John welcomes tips, documents and feedback from listeners.
+John welcomes tips, documents, and feedback.
 Reach him at jryan@kuow.org or for secure, encrypted communication, he's at heyjohnryan@protonmail.com or 1-401-405-1206 on the Signal messaging app.

 Location: Seattle